 1. Immune cells

 One of the fundamental ways sleep affects immunity is through the migration of immune cells.
 The number of immune cells in the circulation varies, increasing during the night and falling in the morning.
 This is because the immune cells migrate back towards the lymph nodes, where they are primed for action and help filter out any bacteria or abnormal cells within the lymph fluid that drains back from the tissues.5 So it's not a bad thing that immune cells have reduced in the blood – they have just temporarily redistributed back to the lymph nodes.
-On top of this, the study found as little as one night without sleep was enough to significantly alter the function of the immune system overnight.6
+On top of this, the study found as little as one night without sleep was enough to significantly alter the function of the immune system.6

 2. Gut health

 Another way sleep influences the immune system is through the gut.
 Around 70-80% of the immune system is governed by the digestive tract, and like any system in the body, the gut uses sleep to reset and repair.
 Research has shown that sleep, or lack of it, can influence the diversity of microbes found in the gut.
-The more diversity, the healthier the digestive tract is.
+The more diversity, the healthier the digestive tract.
 These microbes play a significant role in immune health, which gives you another reason to focus on achieving a good night's sleep.7 For all things gut health, head to our dedicated advice centre.

 3. Mental health and stress

 Sleep can also have a large impact on mental health.
-Originally, it was thought poor sleep was a symptom of common mental health problems such as depression.
+Originally, it was thought that poor sleep was a symptom of common mental health problems such as depression.
 However, recent research has found that poor sleep can contribute to the development of mental health conditions including depression, anxiety and bipolar disorder.8 As such, getting plenty of rest can prove beneficial to the mind and, in turn, the immune system.
-When the mind is healthy, the body produces less of the stress hormones and inflammatory compounds which suppress the immune system.9 So, getting a better night's sleep can take some of the strain off the body and allow it to focus on protecting against invading pathogens.
+When the mind is healthy, the body produces less of the stress hormones and inflammatory compounds which suppress the immune system.9 Getting a better night's sleep can take some of the strain off the body and allow it to focus on protecting against invading pathogens.

 How much sleep is needed to support immunity?

 The optimal amount of sleep for any person depends upon a number of individual lifestyle factors.
-Nonetheless, most research shows getting at least 7 hours of sleep is key for supporting a healthy immune system.
-But alongside sleeping for the right amount of time, you should make sure you're not compromising on quality.
+Nonetheless, most research shows that getting at least 7 hours of sleep is key for supporting a healthy immune system.
+However, alongside sleeping for the right amount of time, you should make sure you're not compromising on quality.
 If you wake up every hour for that 7 hours, your body won't get the deep rest it needs to heal.
 That's why it's just as important to focus on sleep quality as well as quantity.

 Improving sleep naturally